operator-framework/operator-sdk/doc/user-guide.md

 **Note:** Returning `Result` with `RequeueAfter` set is how you can periodically reconcile a CR.

 For a guide on Reconcilers, Clients, and interacting with resource Events, see the [Client API doc][doc_client_api].

+For a guide on EventHandlers (arbitrary mapping between watched and reconciled resource), see the [EventHandler Doc][doc_eventhandler_api]

 ## Build and run the operator